-Looking ahead, I am concerned about the possibility that inflation will not return to our 2 percent target within a reasonable period of time.
-First, recent monthly inflation numbers have been low, so there is not much upward momentum.
+Looking ahead, I am concerned about the possibility that inflation will not return to our 2 percent PCE target within a reasonable period of time.
+First, the recent monthly inflation numbers have been low, so there is not much upward momentum.
 Second, as I mentioned earlier, wage growth has been relatively low for some time.
 While wages don't predict future inflation, the two often move together.
-So the subpar growth in wages we see today is consistent with continued subdued inflation.
 And, third, it does not appear as if inflationary expectations are exerting much of an upward pull on actual inflation at the moment.